Artist

 Free love Mellow (MMP 250) 1996 reissue of 1973 album

-A very rare album released on Fonit label, in the LPQ series, Free love has never been reissued.
+A very rare album released on Fonit label, in the LPQ series, Free love by Kaleidon had a laminated single cover.

 No counterfeits exist nor foreign vinyl issues.